frederic-perez/AmE-dictionary/data/dictionary.md

 __Bible Belt__ _n_ Those states of the S US where Protestant fundamentalism is dominant.
 __bibliophile__ _n_
 __bibliopole__ _n_ A dealer in rare books.
+__bibliotherapy__ _n_ A form of supportive psychotherapy in which carefully selected reading materials are used to assist a subject in solving personal problems or for other therapeutic purposes.
 __bicker__ _v_ :six: (bickering) Argue about petty and trivial matters. _The time for bickering is over._
 __bickering__ _n_ A quarrel about petty points. _Everyday bickering._
 __bicyclist__